 So I went back to the drawing board and created a brand new vegan yogurt that is thick (think Greek-style), super creamy, gum-free, agar-free, coconut-free, and that requires just 4 ingredients!
 It’s thick, rich, perfectly tangy, and so easy to make!

 - Few ingredients.
 No gums or agar, this recipe relies only on raw cashews, almonds, and some cornstarch.
 Basic ingredients you can find very easily.

 - Creamier and thicker than ever.
 While my almond milk yogurt was already thick, this one has an even more pleasant texture and a richer mouthfeel.

 - Mild yogurt flavor.
 I tweaked a bit more the amount of starter used, as well as the incubation time.
-Now it relies only on yogurt from a previous batch (or store-bought), much easier to find than vegan yogurt starter or probiotics.
+Now, it relies only on yogurt from a previous batch (or store-bought), which is much easier to find than vegan yogurt starter or probiotics.

 - Three ways to make it.
 1) With an Instant Pot.
 2) With a Yogurt Maker.
 3) In the oven.
 I’m giving directions for each method in the recipe.